ahal/coco-tools/README.md

 ```

 All `ptc` analysis types take a YAML config to make it simpler to configure the algorithms (rather than passing a bunch of random flags through the CLI)

+On linux you may have to do the following if you have errors with matplotlib `sudo apt-get install python3-tk`

 # OLD USAGE BELOW